xmsec/ghost-theme-yaldorei/README.md

 # Yaldorei
-A Simple And Elegant Ghost Theme Yadorei Modified From [Kaldorei](https://github.com/xiaoluoboding/ghost-theme-kaldorei) Which Derive From Default Theme Casper. **Most development was made by the former author**.
-Maybe the former author xiaoluoboding will update kaldorei soon and then I will also modify it.
+A Simple And Elegant Ghost Theme Yadorei **Modified** From [Kaldorei](https://github.com/xiaoluoboding/ghost-theme-kaldorei) Which Derive From Default Theme Casper. **Most development was made by the former author**.
+Maybe the former author xiaoluoboding will update kaldorei soon and then I will also modify it to make it more simple.

-Support ghost 1.25.0
+Support ghost 2.x
 # Preview
 ## Former
 ![img](assets/img/preview.png)